Verse-by-Verse Study

 2:8 See to it that no one takes you captive through philosophy and empty deception, according to the tradition of men, according to the elementary principles of the world, rather than according to Christ.
 NAS

-The primary Greek verb means to “behold, beware, perceive,” in English it means to be alert to a danger.
+The primary Greek verb for beware means to “behold, beware, perceive.”
+In English it means to be alert to a danger.
 It carries the idea that we should look carefully at something to identify it correctly.
 Paul wants us to be cautious about the claims of human philosophy and the cultural traditions of society, which may lead you away from “faith in Christ Jesus” (Col 1:4).

 Takes You Captive